Arthur Goldberg: Early life and education

-World War II
+Military Services

-During World War II, Goldberg was a member of the United States Army, wherein he served as a captain and later a major.
+During World War II, Goldberg joined the United States Army in 1942, wherein he served as a captain and later a major, and he served until the war ended in 1945.
 He wanted to join the Marines, but was not physically fit enough.
 Goldberg served as well in an espionage group operated by the Office of Strategic Services, the precursor to the CIA, serving as chief of the Labor Desk, an autonomous division of the American intelligence agency that was charged with the task of cultivating contacts and networks within the European underground labor movement during World War II.
 The Jewish Telegraphic Agency stated, "Goldberg's file notes that as both a civilian and a member of the Army, he supervised a section in the Secret Intelligence Branch of OSS to maintain contact with labor groups and organizations regarded as potential resistance elements in enemy-occupied and enemy countries.
 He organized anti-Nazi European transportation workers into an extensive intelligence network."

+During the Vietnam War, Goldberg commissioned as a colonel in the Air Force Reserve but resigned in 1964 to avoid any appearance of conflict of interest after his appointment to the U.S. Supreme Court.

 Early legal career

-Due to antisemitism, Goldberg was unable to work in Chicago's big law firms because they would not hire Jews.
+Goldberg was unable to work in Chicago's big law firms because they would not hire Jews.
 Instead, he started his legal career at Pritzger & Pritzger, a firm founded by German Jews.
 However, he was uncomfortable with his work at Pritzger because the work mainly dealt with representing large businesses.

 Goldberg's interest in labor law spiked at the start of The Great Depression and in 1933 he left Pritzger to create his own boutique law firm, which was focused on labor law.
 Goldberg joined the National Lawyers Guild (NLG), a group that was advocating for The New Deal, in the mid-1930s.
 However, Goldberg, among others, resigned a few years later due to the NLG's growing association with the American Communist Party.

 Goldberg became a prominent labor lawyer and represented striking Chicago newspaper workers on behalf of the Congress of Industrial Organizations (CIO) in 1938.
 The strike went on for eight months and Goldberg spent almost everyday in court arguing on the worker's behalf.
 Eventually, the strike persuaded William Randolph Hearst to recognize the newspaper union.
 Appointed general counsel to the CIO in 1948 to succeed Lee Pressman, Goldberg served as a negotiator and chief legal adviser in the merger of the American Federation of Labor and CIO in 1955.
 AFL-CIO is one of the US major labor unions representing America's workers and labor.
 Goldberg also served as general counsel of the United Steelworkers of America.